This is a guest post by Palm Springs Style.

 Greater Palm Springs is full of Instagram-worthy spots, and we’ve compiled a list of some of our favorite places to visit for the perfect photo op!

-The brand new Hotel Paseo in Palm Desert, opening later this year, features a unique guest room experience inside of a 1950s Airstream trailer that is located poolside and will make for a perfect spot to snap some fun pics.
+The new Hotel Paseo in Palm Desert features a unique guest room experience inside of a 1950s Airstream trailer that is located poolside and will make for a perfect spot to snap some fun pics.

 Art Pop Gallery, 1566 N. Palm Canyon Drive, Palm Springs

 The Art Pop gallery in Uptown Palm Springs is home to a new constellation-inspired mural by artist Alex Pesante (aka Ease One).

 Block Shop mural at Ace Hotel & Swim Club, 701 E. Palm Canyon Drive, Palm Springs

 Each year during Coachella, Ace Hotel & Swim Club unveils a new artist mural as part of its Desert Gold event, with the most recent mural created by Hopie and Lily Stockman, the sister duo behind Block Shop textiles.

 Mural by Sofia Enriquez at Taqueria Arandas, 51541 Harrison Street, Coachella